joshsanders/spyder/README.md

 # SPYDER
-SPYDER is a fluid CSS grid system (NOT A BOILERPLATE FRAMEWORK) Built by Josh Sanders
+Spyder—a fluid CSS grid system based on Flexbox